Support and services available

 - Can I get help with transport costs?

-Most children with special education needs will be in regular early childhood education services (ECE), kōhanga reo, schools or kura and have extra help to support their needs provided by them.
+Most children with learning support needs will be in regular early childhood education services (ECE), kōhanga reo, schools or kura and have extra help to support their needs provided by them.

-If your child is one of the small number of children with high needs, their ECE service, kōhanga reo, school or kura will also approach the Ministry of Education's special education team to provide extra help from specialists, or support for your child's teacher.
+If your child is one of the small number of children with high needs, their ECE service, kōhanga reo, school or kura will also approach the Ministry of Education's learning support team to provide extra help from specialists, or support for your child's teacher.

-The Government funds schools and kura, and the Ministry, to provide special education needs support, so if you require these services they are free to you.
+The Government funds schools and kura, and the Ministry, to provide learning support, so if you require these services they are free to you.

 The services and support available are particular to the age of your child.
 Have a read of what might be available in the section that fits your child's age: